-Based on Table 1, it is discovered that the calculation results using Nearest Neighbor Analysis with NNI of 0.32 < 1, thus it can be concluded that the distribution pattern of DHF incidence in the working area of the Health Office of East Manggarai Regency is in groups or clusters.
-The following is a map of the distribution of determined and de
+Based on Table 1, it is discovered that the calculation results using Nearest Neighbor Analysis with NNI of 0.32 <1, thus it can be concluded that the distribution pattern of DHF incidence in the working area of the Health Office of East Manggarai Regency is in groups or clusters.
+The following is a map of the distribution of dengue cases in East Manggarai Regency in 2021.

 Source: DHF case register at the East Manggarai District Health Office, 2021 Figure 1.
-The Distribution Map of Dengue Cases in the Health Office of East Manggarai Regency Working Area in 2021
+The Distribution Map of Dengue Cases in the Health Office of East Manggarai Regency Working Area in 202

 Figure 1 showed that the largest distribution of dengue cases in 2021 was in the Borong sub-district with 57 cases, followed by Kota Komba sub-district with 31 cases and Ranamese sub-district with 15 cases.
-Furthermore, the other 6 sub-districts, namely Elar, South Elar, Sambi Rampas, Poco Ranaka, East Poco Ranaka and Lamba Leda had zero dengue cases.
+Furthermore, the other 6 sub-districts namely Elar, South Elar, Sambi Rampas, Poco Ranaka, East Poco Ranaka and Lamba Leda had zero dengue cases.